How to make antipasto pizza

 - ¼ cup fresh basil and/or fresh oregano

-- Ground black pepper and crushed red pepper flakes
+- Freshly ground black pepper and crushed red pepper flakes

-- In the bowl of a stand mixer, whisk together warm water, yeast and honey.
+- In the bowl of a stand mixer, whisk together warm water, yeast and honey or sugar.
 Allow to sit 5-10 minutes, until foamy.

 - Using the dough hook, turn mixer on medium.
 Add salt, then slowly add flour, one cup at a time, until dough forms.
 Add one tablespoon olive oil and mix until incorporated.
 Add additional flour, if needed.
 Place a damn towel over the dough and allow to sit, 20-30 minutes, until dough has doubled in size.